Late-Winter, Early-Spring Tornadoes Can Be Deadly

 The jet stream is quite strong during the transition from winter to spring, and is usually draped across the southern part of the U.S. Cold and dry air masses that originate from Canada collide with warm, moist air provided by the Gulf of Mexico.
 As a result, highly dynamic weather systems form over the Southeast U.S.

 From late January through mid-February, tornadoes are most likely to strike in Florida, Alabama, Mississippi, Louisiana and Texas.
 Some of these tornadoes form over the waters of the Gulf (called waterspouts) and move ashore.
-By the middle part of March, the tornado threat spreads north and east into the Ohio River Valley and the Southern Plains.
+By the middle part of March, the tornado threat spreads north and eastward into the Mississippi and Ohio River valleys, as well as the Southern Plains.
 Towards the end of April, the highest threat for tornadoes shifts west into Oklahoma, Arkansas and north Texas.

 The biggest outbreak of tornadoes in U.S. history occurred April 25-28, 2011.
 A total of 359 tornadoes were confirmed in 21 states from Texas to New York.
 On April 27 alone, a record 208 tornadoes occurred.
 A total of 346 people were killed in this outbreak.

-On March 27, 1994, a total of 26 tornadoes struck Alabama, Georgia, South Carolina and North Carolina, killing 42 people.
+Another large and infamous outbreak occurred on Sunday, March 27, 1994, when a total of 26 tornadoes struck Alabama, Georgia, South Carolina and North Carolina, killing 42 people.
+Twenty of those fatalities were in Goshen United Methodist Church in Piedmont, Ala., when an EF-4 tornado struck during a service.
 This tornado outbreak is the most recent of several historical tornado events that have occurred on Palm Sunday.

-Since 2009, 389 people have died during the months of February, March and April as a result of a tornado.
+Since 2011, 431 Americans have died during the months of February, March and April as a result of a tornado.
 Since 1997, nearly half of all tornado deaths were in a mobile home at the time.
 Whether you live in a mobile home or not, you should stay informed if severe weather threatens, and have a plan of escape ready beforehand so that you can protect you and your family.

 Be sure to keep WeatherBug active to receive the latest weather in your neighborhood and get the latest updates anywhere on Twitter